-XXXVI.
+XXXV.
 Universal Identifier and System of Award Management

-Requirements for System for Award Management and Unique Entity Identifier Recipients are required to comply with the requirements set forth in the government-wide financial assistance award term regarding the System for Award Management and Universal Identifier Requirements located at 2 C.F.R.
-Part 25, Appendix A, the full text of which is incorporated here by reference.
+Recipients are required to comply with the requirements set forth in the government-wide financial assistance award term regarding the System for Award Management and Universal Identifier Requirements located at 2 C.F.R.
+Part 25, Appendix A, the full text of which is incorporated reference.

-XXXVII.
+XXXVI.
 USA PATRIOT Act of 2001